 Digitally detox in the foothills of the Sierra de San Pedro Mártir.
 A stay at Rancho Meling will help you fully disconnect from your devices and reconnect with each other (there’s no cellphone service here and electricity is only available a few hours a day courtesy of a generator).
 Meals are served family-style and activities include swimming, horseback riding, basketball, volleyball, and horseshoes.
 Because of the higher altitude, this is one of the coolest spots temperature-wise on the entire peninsula.
 Visit the nearby San Pedro Mártir National Park where you can do some hiking amongst the pine trees, visit the National Astronomical Observatory, and watch for condors that are being reintroduced into the wild here as a part of a program headed up by the San Diego Zoo.

-See the sea lions at La Lobera.
-Just south of San Quintín, travelers will find La Lobera, a natural sea lion crater along the coast.
-The ceiling of a cave collapsed and created a circular crater overlooking the sea and beach where sea lions enjoy sun bathing and playing.
-There’s a viewing deck along the crater that was constructed for visitors to peer down to see the sea lions.
+See the harbor seals at La Lobera.
+Just south of San Quintín, travelers will find La Lobera, a natural crater along the coast where the harbor seals haul out.
+The ceiling of a cave collapsed and created a circular crater overlooking the sea and beach where harbor seals enjoy sun bathing and playing.
+There’s a viewing deck along the crater that was constructed for visitors to peer down to see the harbor seals.
 The coastline around La Lobera is rugged and beautiful, making this pit stop worthwhile even if just for the views.
 The turn off from Highway Mexico 1 is at Km.
 47.5.
 Watch for the blue sign for “La Lobera.”
 From here, drive about 10 minutes west (follow the powerlines) where you’ll find the La Lobera crater just south of a building along the coast (GPS: 30.110592, -115.788123).
 Depending on recent weather and road conditions, four-wheel drive may be necessary for access.

 Visit the cave paintings in Cataviña.
 Located right off of Highway Mexico 1 north of Cataviña, these cave paintings are an easy 10-minute hike, making them some of the most accessible examples of rock art on the peninsula.
 The turn off from Mexico 1 is at Km 176 on the east side of the highway.
 Look for the blue pyramid sign and the parking lot just off of the road.
 There are a few informational signs (in Spanish) talking about the history of the region and the indigenous Cochimí who inhabited the area.
 A path lined with stones and a few arrows lead the way up to the vibrant cave paintings, tucked into an overhang on the hillside.
 This is also a great spot to admire the unique central desert landscape with its cardón cacti, cirios, barrel cacti, and even a few blue palms.